 Date came into force or revised

-Independent schools must be established in accordance with the Independent School Act (PDF).
+Independent schools must be established and certified in accordance with the Independent School Act (PDF).

 Rationale or purpose of policy

-To provide an outline of the process for establishing an independent school
+To provide an outline of the process for establishing and certifying an independent school

 Policy in full